agileek/hassio-addons/signal/root/ext/libraries/libsignal-client/README.md

 # HOWTO BUILD

-[cross](https://github.com/rust-embedded/cross) is used for cross compiling zkgroup.
+[cross](https://github.com/rust-embedded/cross) is used for cross compiling libsignal-client.

 * download new release from `https://github.com/signalapp/libsignal-client/releases`
 * unzip + change into directory